ATTENTION: This article is currently under review by the UniFi team.

 Enabling Wireless Uplink:

 3. Verify the checkbox to "Enable Connectivity Uplink Monitor & Wireless Uplink" is checked.
 If not, check the box, then click Apply Changes.

 1. Power up the mesh access point that will be communicating with the Base Station (uplink) AP via wireless uplink and ensure it is within range of the Base Station.
 A source of PoE will be needed to power the device without a wired data connection.

 2. After the device boots up, it will appear within the Devices page of your Controller, with the status "Pending Adoption (Wireless)".

 4. Once the adoption has begun, the base station will provision, then again show as connected.
 After this, the Mesh AP device status will change with each step of the process:

 - After device boots up, it will appear within the Devices page of your controller, with the status Pending Adoption (Wireless).

 This process will take longer than a wired adoption, it should take roughly 2-3 minutes to show up as adopted within your Controller.
-Once adoption has finished your device can be managed within the Controller in the same way as a wired access point.
+Once the adoption has finished your device can be managed within the UniFi Controller in the same way as a wired access point.

-Configure/Modify Existing Wireless Uplink Connections
+Configuring/Modifying Existing Wireless Uplink Connections